Shobhit486/portfolio/projects/parcha.md

 ## MY ROLE

 The whole process of this project i.e Discovery, Ideation and Design is done and completed by me.
-I worked on this project solo.
+It was a solo project.

 ## UX APPROACH